A student may be eligible to borrow if he or she meets the following requirements:

 Your loan request cannot be processed after the last day of classes for the semester(s) for which you have requested a loan.
 Applying early is recommended.
 Late applicants may not meet all of the eligibility criteria by the deadline.

-In order for loan funds to be disbursed, your signed, completed promissory note must be received by the Direct Loan Servicer within a designated time frame.
+In order for loan funds to be disbursed, your signed, completed promissory note must be received by the Direct Loan Servicer.